ToolShedTested

 1. DeWalt DCF809B ATOMIC -- Best Overall Under $75

-The DCF809B is DeWalt's ATOMIC compact impact driver -- a brushless tool in a 5.3-inch head length that fits in tighter spaces than any full-size impact driver.
-At $69 bare tool, it delivers 1,825 in-lbs of torque across three speed/power modes: precision control (0-1,000 RPM), regular driving (0-2,800 RPM), and high-speed (0-3,250 RPM).
+The DCF809B is DeWalt's ATOMIC compact impact driver -- a brushless bare tool in a 5.3-inch head length that fits in tighter spaces than any full-size impact driver.
+It delivers 1,825 in-lbs of torque across three speed/power modes: precision control (0-1,000 RPM), regular driving (0-2,800 RPM), and high-speed (0-3,250 RPM).
 The three-mode LED work light is a practical addition for cabinet interiors and under-deck work.

 Brushless motors at this price point used to be a premium-only feature.
 The ATOMIC line brought that down.
 The DCF809B runs noticeably cooler and delivers more work per charge than the brushed budget alternatives at similar prices.
 The ATOMIC compact form factor makes it better suited to overhead driving and confined spaces than a standard-length impact driver -- and most of the time, the smaller tool is the more useful one.